-Historians are not in agreement as to whether or not the ‘real’ Arthur—the living, breathing, fighting human being—ever existed.
-The original sources for the legend of King Arthur come from a few Welsh texts.
-These are:
+Historians are not in agreement as to whether or not the ‘real’ King Arthur—the living, breathing, fighting human being—ever existed.
+The original sources for the legend of King Arthur come from a few Welsh sources, including:

-3) Taliesin, a 6th century Welsh poet, who wrote several poems about Arthur.
+2) Taliesin, a 6th century Welsh poet, and thus a contemporary of Gildas, wrote several poems about Arthur.
 Including the lines: “ . . . before the door of the gate of hell the lamp was burning.
-And when we went with Arthur, a splendid labour, Except seven, none returned from Caer Vedwyd.” http://www.maryjones.us/ctexts/t30.html
+And when we went with Arthur, a splendid labour, Except seven, none returned from Caer Vedwyd.”

-“Then it was, that the magnanimous Arthur, with all the kings and military force of Britain, fought against the Saxons.
-And though there were many more noble than himself, yet he was twelve times chosen their commander, and was as often conqueror.” http://www.fordham.edu/halsall/basis/nennius-full.html
+4) Nennius was a 9th century Welsh monk who wrote, Historia Brittonum, of a “History of the Britons”.
+In it he says, “Then it was, that the magnanimous Arthur, with all the kings and military force of Britain, fought against the Saxons.
+And though there were many more noble than himself, yet he was twelve times chosen their commander, and was as often conqueror.”

-5) Native Welsh Tales: These connected works of Welsh mythology were named the Mabinogion in the 19th century by their first translator, Lady Charlotte Guest.
+5) Finally we have some connected works of Welsh mythology called The Mabinogion.
 These include the story of Culhwch and Olwen, in which Arthur and his men track down the thirteen treasures of Britain, and The Dream of Rhonabwy, a tale of Arthur that takes place after the Battle of Camlann (thus indicating that he survived it) and includes directions to ‘Mount Badon’ or Caer Faddon, as the Welsh call it.
-These stories are found in the Red Book of Hergest and/or the White Book of Rhydderch, both copied in the mid-14th century. http://www.maryjones.us/ctexts/index_welsh.html
+These stories are found in the Red Book of Hergest and/or the White Book of Rhydderch, both copied in the mid-14th century.

-Later texts that are built on the above works, in chronological order, are:
+Later texts that are built on the above works but no longer written by Welshmen are, in chronological order:

 1) William, Chaplain to Bishop Eudo of Leon – “Legend of St. Goeznovius, preface” (c.
 1019)